lokalise/node-lokalise-api/README.md

 ## Running Tests

 This library is tested with Node 8, 9, 10, 11, and 12.
-To test locally:
+To test it locally:

 1. Copypaste `.env.example` file as `.env`.
 Put your API token inside.
 The `.env` file is excluded from version control so your token is safe.
 All in all, we use pre-recorded cassettes, so the actual API requests won't be sent.
 However, providing at least some token is required.
 2. Run `npm test`.
 Observe test results and coverage.